x

 Does a change in the federal funds influence other loan rates?

-Although it is an important indicator, the federal funds rate is an interest rate for a very short-term (overnight) loan.
+Although it is an important indicator, the federal funds rate is an interest rate for a very short-term (overnight) loan between banks.
 This rate does have some influence over a bank's so-called cost of funds, and changes in this cost of funds can translate into higher (or lower) interest rates on both deposits and loans.
 The effect is most clearly seen in the prices of shorter-term loans, including auto, personal loans and even the initial interest rate on some Adjustable Rate Mortgages (ARMs).

 However, a change in the overnight rate generally has little to do with long-term mortgage rates (30-year, 15-year, etc.), which are influenced by other factors.
 These notably include economic growth and inflation, but also include the whims of investors, too.
 For more on how mortgage rates are set by the market, see "What moves mortgage rates?
 (The Basics)."